SylphxAI/pura/BENCHMARKS.md

 ### ✅ Strengths

-1. **ProduceFast dominates medium-large Map/Set** (12-116x faster than Produce)
+1. **ProduceFast dominates Produce across all benchmarks** (1.6-113x faster!)
-2. **ProduceFast consistently 2-3.5x faster** than Produce for objects
+2. **ProduceFast is 11-113x faster** than Produce for medium-large Map/Set
+3. **ProduceFast is 13-16x faster** than Produce for medium-large arrays
-3. **Pura direct mutation matches native** for small arrays (<100)
+4. **Pura direct mutation matches native** for small arrays (<100)
-4. **Native copy is optimal** for small collections
+5. **Native copy is optimal** for small collections

 ### ⚠️ Weaknesses

-1. **Pura read operations have severe overhead** (3-280x slower)
+1. **Pura read operations have severe overhead** (3-296x slower)
 2. **Pura direct mutation degrades** with size (8x at 10K)
-3. **ProduceFast still 2-9x slower** than native spread
+3. **ProduceFast still 2-10x slower** than native spread for objects
-4. **Produce collapses on medium-large Map/Set** (12-122x slower)
+4. **Produce collapses on medium-large collections** (11-122x slower than native)

 ### 🎯 Recommendations

 **Use Native:**
 - Small collections (<100)
 - Hot loops with reads
-- Simple updates
+- Simple shallow updates

 **Use ProduceFast:**
-- Medium-large Map/Set (100-10K)
+- Medium-large Map/Set (100-10K) - 11-113x faster than Produce!
+- Medium-large Arrays (1K-10K) - 13-16x faster than Produce!
-- Complex nested object updates
+- Complex nested object updates - 2-4x faster than Produce
-- Need 2-3x better than Produce
+- Batch mutations - consistently faster than Produce

-**Use Produce:**
+**Avoid Produce:**
-- Ergonomic draft API priority
-- Small-medium objects
-- Don't need max performance
+- Arrays (any size) - 5-27x slower than ProduceFast
+- Map/Set medium-large - 11-122x slower than ProduceFast
+- Use ProduceFast instead for same ergonomic API with much better performance

 **Use Pura:**
-- Need persistent data structures
+- Need persistent data structures with structural sharing
-- Structural sharing critical
 - Minimize write operations
 - Convert to array for reads (`.toArray()`)